I Hate Computer Science | Pros and Cons

 Why do people hate computer science?

-There are many reasons why people might hate computer science.
+Many reasons endure why people might hate computer science.

-Perhaps they find the material difficult to understand, having to comprehend the required courses about coding, algorithms, and data structures or maybe they don’t like the idea of spending their time working with computers in general.
+Maybe they find the material hard to understand.
+The required courses about coding, algorithms, and data structures are indeed difficult.
+Maybe they don’t like the idea of spending their time on computers in general.

 With the right attitude, anyone can learn to love computer science.